George Osborne: Drop rights for a stake in firm

 "This idea is particularly suited to new businesses starting up and small and medium-sized firms," Mr Osborne said.

 "Get shares and become owners of the company you work for.
-Owners, workers and the taxman, all in it together."'No game-changer'
+Owners, workers and the taxman, all in it together."

 John Longworth, director general of the British Chambers of Commerce (BCC), gave the proposal a cautious welcome.

 "[This] could be a useful option for some new and fast-growing businesses.
 It is an innovative and imaginative proposal that deserves to be tried out, but it is unlikely to be a game-changer," he said.